-Agatha Christie was an English writer of crime and romantic novels.
+Agatha Christie (15 September 1890 – 12 January 1976) was an English writer of crime and romantic novels.
 She is best remembered for her detective stories including the two diverse characters of Miss Marple and Hercule Poirot.
 She is considered to be the best selling writer of all time.
-Only the Bible is known to have outstripped her collected sales of roughly four billion world wide copies.
+Only the Bible is known to have outstripped her collected sales of roughly four billion worldwide copies.
 Her works have been translated into more languages than any other individual writer.

-During the First World war, she trained and worked as a nurse helping to treat wounded soldiers.
+During the First World war, with her husband away in France, she trained and worked as a nurse helping to treat wounded soldiers.
 She also became educated in the field of pharmacy.
 She recalled her time as a nurse with great fondness, saying it was one of the most rewarding jobs she ever undertook.

 Writing Career of Agatha Christie

 Agatha Christie was first published in 1920.
 Her first book was The Mysterious Affair at Styles, (1920) which featured the detective – Hercule Poirot, who at the time was portrayed as a Belgian refugee from the Great War.
 Poirot is one of the most recognised fictional characters in English with his mixture of personal pride, broken English and immaculate appearance and moustache.
 The book sold reasonably well and helped meet the public’s great appetite for detective novels.
 It was a genre that had been popularised through Arthur Conan Doyle’s Sherlock Holmes stories at the turn of the century.
 In 1926, she made her big breakthrough with the publication of “The Murder of Roger Ackroyd.”
 This became a best-seller and made Christie famous as a writer.

 “I like living.
 I have sometimes been wildly despairing, acutely miserable, racked with sorrow, but through it all I still know quite certainly that just to be alive is a grand thing.” – Foreward to Autobiography